guegjie/Compression/README.md

 This is a compression tool that implements a few popular compression algorithms.
 Right now it includes:

 - Test(copy)
+- run-length encoding in pairs(rle)
-- run-length encoding(RLE) x
+- run-length encoding packBits(rlep)
-- Lempel–Ziv–Markov chain algorithm(LZMA) x
+- Lempel–Ziv–Markov chain algorithm(lzma) x

 x - planned but not included